Amateur Photographer verdict

 - Film camera mode

 That vertical-format design means that the sensor, rear screen and optical viewfinder are all rotated through 90° compared to normal.
-The sensor itself is a conventional 20MP 1in-type chip, but cropped down to give 17.7MP output.
-That equates to an active image area of 8.8 x 13.3mm (but if you care about this, you’re probably not the target audience).
+The sensor itself is a conventional 20MP 1in-type chip, but it’s cropped down to give 17.7MP output.
+That equates to an active image area of 8.8 x 13.3mm, which is considerably smaller than the 17 x 24mm of half-frame film.
+But if you care about this, you’re probably not the target audience.

-The built-in lens combines a 32mm equivalent view with an f/2.8 maximum aperture.
+The built-in 10.8mm f/2.8 lens is equivalent to 32mm in terms of angle-of-view, and f/8 for depth-of-field (so don’t expect much, if anything, in the way of blurred backgrounds).
 Despite its small size, it manages to include 6 elements in 5 groups, with 3 aspherical elements.
 But there’s no stabilisation of any sort, and no filter thread either.
 When not in use, the lens can be protected by a push-on rubber cap.

 Fujifilm X half key features: